HadriGt98/FarmTrack-Ang/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+# Still to do

+- Add searchbar to vehicle-list
+- Implement display of search result
+- Add logout function
+- Create header component
+- Do a lot of CSS (mainly with cards)
+- Test everything
+- In FarmTrack API: add deletion of all usages linked to a deleted vehicle

+# Other

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.